TeamVigilanti/bot/README.md

 > Automoderation, without the catch.

 ## License Agreement:
-- As per the GNU GPLv3 license, we _allow_ you to make your own versions of CrowdControl, however, any and all modifications **MUST** be open sourced.
+- As per the GNU GPLv3 license, we _allow_ you to make your own versions of CrowdControl, however, any and all distriubuted modifications **MUST** be open sourced.

 ### 🏠 [Homepage](https://crowdcontrolbot.xyz)